Elections in Palestine: 2005 presidential elections

 Mahmoud Abbas gained 62.52% of the vote at the 2005 presidential election, while his most important competing candidate, Mustafa Barghouti, won 19.48%.

 Local elections

+1972 and 1976 local elections

+Following the Israeli victory in the Six Day War, Israel gave limited autonomy to the West Bank, holding mayoral elections in 1972 and 1976.
+The elections were held under an amended version of the 1955 Jordanian electoral law, which granted the right to vote to all Palestinians over the age of 21, the law having previously restricted the franchise to male property owners, although women weren't able to vote until the 1976 elections.
+The changes in the franchise were opposed by Jordan, citing the Fourth Geneva Convention, which stated that an occupying power should maintain the status quo in any occupied territories.
+There were boycotts and threats of violence in the 1972 elections, but by 1976 the PLO changed to actively participating in these elections.
+Later elections were not held due to the elections of nationalist mayors in the 1976 elections out of concerns that further elections would "cause damage to the peace process."

 2005 local elections

 Local elections in 2005 were held in four stages, but were never completed.
-The last stage was on December 23, 2005, with elections in 26 municipalities that had over 140,000 registered voters in Jericho and 25 villages in the West Bank.
+The last stage was on 23 December 2005, with elections in 26 municipalities that had over 140,000 registered voters in Jericho and 25 villages in the West Bank.
 The elections were observed by the Congress of the Council of Europe, with the head of mission, Christopher Newbury, commenting "Inside the polling stations, the Congress observed a free and fair election.
 Outside them, further improvements remain to be made."

 Further local elections were planned, as over a quarter of the Palestinian population had had no chance to vote in them, including those in major towns such as Hebron, but they did not take place, due to conflict between Hamas and Fatah after the legislative elections of 2006.